emagar/mxDistritos/README.md

 -   `coment` = character string with comments (in mostly Spanish).

-<a id="orgbf6ddfb"></a>
+<a id="org79286d2"></a>

-# Note on coalitions <a id="org24311cd"></a>
+# Note on coalitions <a id="orgb8e7857"></a>

-Electoral alliances are extended nationwide and, in some cases, to other years for convenience in the analysis.
+Electoral alliances in congressional races, which often were limited to a subset of single-member districts, are extended nationwide for analyticial convenience.
+In some cases, noted below, they are extended to a year it did not occur for the same reason.
 Details for each party follow.

 -   Partido Acción Nacional (PAN) fielded candidates jointly with the Green party (PVEM) nationwide in 2000 and with the PRD and minor MC in select districts in 2018.
 The 2018 coalition was extended nationwide (i.e. PAN + PRD + MC votes added) for analysis.
-PAN did not ally in any other year in the period.
+PAN did not forge alliances in other years in the period.
 -   Partido Revolucionario Institucional (PRI) never allied before 2003.
-It then fielded joint candidates with the PVEM nationwide (in 2006) or in select districts (in 2003, 2009, 2012, and 2015).
+It has then fielded joint candidates with the PVEM nationwide (in 2006) or in select districts (in 2003, 2009, 2012, and 2015).
 In 2018 it fielded joint candidates with the PVEM and the PNA in select districts.
 Alliances were extended nationwide for analysis.
 -   The left is generically called by its latest incarnation's name MORENA, the Movimiento de Regeneración Nacional (which is a splinter from PRD, the Partido de la Revolución Democrática).
 The left's vote up to 1997 is the PRD's, which ran solo.
 In 2000 the PRD fielded joint candidates nationwide with Partido del Trabajo (PT), Movimiento Ciudadano (MC, then called Convergencia), and two now-extinct minor parties.
 From 2003 to 2012 the left is the sum of PRD, PT, and MC (an artificial sum in 2003 and 2009 for comparability).
 In 2015 the left is the sum of votes for the PRD, PT, MORENA, and PES (only the first two fielded joint candidates in select districts).
 In 2018 the left is the sum of MORENA, PT, and PES which fielded joint candidates in most districts.
 -   A residual "others" category sums the votes for parties other than those listed above for analysis.
 In 1991 the parties whose votes are summed are PARM, PDM, PFCRN, PPS, PEM, and PRT; in 1994 PPS, PFCRN, PARM, UNO-PDM, PT, and PVEM; in 1997 PC, PT, PVEM, PPS, and PDM; in 2000 PCD, PARM and DS; in 2003 PSN, PAS, MP, PLM, and FC; in 2006 PNA and ASDC; in 2009 PNA and PSD; in 2012 PNA only; in 2015 MC, PNA, PH, and a handful of independent candidates; and in 2018 a handful of independent candidates.
-    -   `data/dipfed2015mu-vhat.csv` = 2015 federal diputado single-member district election statistics.
-The units are municipalities.
-Data are municipal aggregates of sección-level returns (i.e. votes from all secciones belonging to a given municipality are added up).
-The PRI fielded joint candidates with the Green party in some states only, as did the PRD with the PT; both coalitions are extended nationwide for convenience in the analysis (`code/elec-data-for-maps.r` was used to prepare this file).
-    -   Variables in the dataset:<a id="orgdc04df6"></a>

-<a id="org0cf320b"></a>
+<a id="orgec47545"></a>

 # Acknowledgements